Getting Down to Business

 Martin Griffith '06 is a pioneer.

 Looking ahead to life after Swarthmore, Griffith wanted to start a family catering business.
-To develop the accounting, finance, and marketing skills to run it, he spent a summer at Dartmouth's Tuck School of Business Bridge Program with the help of what was then a new Swarthmore initiative made possible by a anonymous donor: Educating Socially Responsible Leaders (ESRL).
+To develop the accounting, finance, and marketing skills to run it, he spent a summer at Dartmouth's Tuck School of Business Bridge Program with the help of what was then a new Swarthmore initiative: Educating Socially Responsible Leaders (ESRL).
 His experience, he says, was "critical" in paving the way from the classroom to the business world.

 Having established the catering business (sold successfully to another company early this year), Griffith has since gone on to earn an M.B.A. from Georgetown University.
 Today, he is a manager at Green Generation Solutions, LLC, a Maryland firm that works with private-equity real estate groups to engineer, design, implement, and finance energy efficiency and sustainability improvements in existing buildings.